 Plan A Field Trip

 Call the park to schedule your field trip at (202) 426-6905.
-Be sure and clarify how many students, grades or ages, and learning objectives.
 Have enough chaperones assigned to specific children so you can focus on the whole group.
 This park has open water, mud that sucks people in, and poison ivy.
 This is not a place for unsupervised youngsters.
 At this time there are no fees associated with programs.